gremelleDev/flow-app/README.md

 * **Core Subscriber Management**: The first full-stack CRUD feature for Subscribers is complete and merged into `main`.
 * **Core Campaign Management (CRUD)**: The foundational Create, Read, Update, and Delete functionality for Campaigns is complete.
     * We built a secure, full-featured backend API at `/api/campaigns`.
-    * We implemented the `CampaignsPage` UI to display campaigns as cards and allow users to create, edit, and delete them using a reusable modal.
+    * We implemented the `CampaignsPage` UI to display campaigns as cards and allow users to create them using a reusable modal.
+* **Campaign Editor MVP Complete**: Built a complete, end-to-end feature for editing campaign email sequences.
+This includes a fully interactive UI for adding, deleting, and editing email steps, and the ability to persist all changes to the backend with a "Save" button.
+The UI has also been hardened with responsive layouts and safeguards like sequence limits.

 ### What We're Currently Working On
-The foundational CRUD functionality for the Campaigns feature is now complete on the `feat/campaigns-crud` branch.
-This branch is ready for final review and merging into `main`.
+The `feat/campaign-editor` branch is now **feature-complete and fully refactored**.
+All state management and backend persistence for the Campaign Editor are working correctly, and the code has been organized for long-term health.
+The branch is now ready for final review and merging.

 ### Immediate Next Steps
-With the campaign container built, our next focus is to allow users to build the actual email sequences inside them.
+With the Campaign Editor feature now complete and refactored, our only immediate next step is to merge this work into our main codebase.

-1.  **Merge Campaigns Branch**: We will merge the `feat/campaigns-crud` branch into `main` to lock in our progress.
+1.  **Merge the `feat/campaign-editor` Branch**: We will merge this feature into `main` to bring all of our recent progress into the primary branch.
-2.  **Build the Campaign Editor**: Our next major task is to build the UI for the campaign editor.
-This will be a new page or view where users can:
-    * Add individual email steps to a campaign.
-    * Define the subject line and content for each email.
-    * Set the sending delay for each step (e.g., "send 24 hours after the previous email").

 ### Big Milestones We're Aiming For
-After completing the Campaign Editor, we will continue building out the rest of the application's core functionality.
+After completing and refactoring the Campaign Editor, we will continue building out the rest of the application's core functionality.

 * **Subscriber Segmentation**:
     * Design and implement a system for adding tags and lists to subscribers.
     * Update the UI to allow for managing tags and filtering the subscriber list.
     * Connect campaigns to specific subscriber tags or lists.
+* **UX: "Unsaved Changes" Warning**:
+    * **Goal:** Prevent users from accidentally losing work by navigating away from an editor with unsaved changes.
+    * **Plan:**
+        1. Implement a custom hook (`useUnsavedChangesWarning`) that uses the browser's `beforeunload` event.
+        2. Integrate this hook into the `CampaignEditorPage` to show a native browser confirmation dialog if `hasUnsavedChanges` is true.
 * **Email Sending Engine**: Develop the core backend logic (likely using Cloudflare Cron Triggers) that will handle the scheduling and sending of all emails based on campaign rules.
 * **Full Super Admin Functionality**: Build out the `TenantsPage` to allow a super admin to view and manage data for different tenants.
+* **UI/UX Polish: Reusable Confirmation Modal**:
+    * **Goal:** Replace all native `window.confirm()` dialogs with a consistent, reusable, and branded confirmation modal to improve the user experience for destructive actions.
+    * **Plan:**
+        1. Design and build a generic `ConfirmationModal.tsx` component that accepts props like `title`, `message`, and an `onConfirm` callback function.
+        2. Refactor the `handleDeleteCampaign` function in `CampaignsPage.tsx` to use this new modal.
+        3. Refactor the `handleDeleteSubscriber` function in `SubscribersPage.tsx` to use this new modal.
+        4. Ensure this modal is used for all future destructive actions in the application.
 * **Future User-Requested Features**:
     * Build a dedicated Sign-up Page to collect a user's full name.
     * Build an Account Settings/Billing Page.